maialenz/CookBook/README.md

 ### **Imagery**

 - As this project will be focused on the data rather than the frontend design of the website, the images will be included as an URL.
 The user will have to provide a URL to add the respective image to the top of the recipe.
-This image can be used as a guide of the end product of that certain recipe..
+This image can be used as a guide of the end product of that certain recipe.

-- As the background image would slow down the website loading time, I decided to use a solid light background color.
-This way, the user doesn't get distracted by the big background image, and the recipe images are more visible. (---------------------------------------------could change--------------------------------------------)
+- Although in the beginning a background was added, it made the important information lose importance, so it was decided to keep just the recipe images as the focus of data.

 ---

 ### **Logo**

 - The favicon was created using [Favicon.io](https://favicon.io/favicon-converter/) and the logo used to create it was created using an online application called [Canva](https://www.canva.com/).
 It represents cooking tools nodding the  main subject of the website.
 The use of the favicon makes it easier to recognize the application tab in between others that the user might have had already opened.
+( This logo was not used in the final draft)

 - As a logo, I used the Name of the website, as the words already explain what the website is about.
+The typography used was imported from google fonts called 'Love Ya Like a sister'.

 ---